bozsahin/thebench/README.md

 -Cem Bozsahin

-A NOTE FOR THE DISCERNING TECHY:
+NOTES FOR THE DISCERNING TECHIE:

-Apart from setting a package directory for <code>thebench</code> in your user space, the installer creates some files to keep things organized and available from anywhere in the computer.
+In addition to setting a package directory for <code>thebench</code> in your user space, the installer creates some files to keep things organized and available from anywhere in the computer.
 There are four of them: